-The Edivo winery in Croatia is in Drace, a small community in the Peljesac peninsula – a notable region with excellent vineyards and some reputable wine varietals like Dingač.
+The Edivo winery in Croatia is in Drace, a small community in the Peljesac Peninsula – a notable region with excellent vineyards and reputable wine varietals like Dingač.

-In 2011, the winery made its first debut wine.
-It is owned by Ivo and Anto Šegović and Edi Bajurin and is led by a family with a history of winemaking.
-Ivo had the idea to age their bottles underwater in 2009, and it took them three years to get the go-ahead and paperwork from the authorities.
+In 2011, the winery made its first wine.
+It is owned by Ivo and Anto Šegović and Edi Bajurin, and is led by a family with a history of winemaking.
+Ivo had the idea to age their bottles underwater in 2009, but it took them three years to get the go-ahead and correct paperwork from the authorities.

-The wine is unique; in the winemaking process, they dip bottles and amphorae, special clay containers, in the Adriatic sea.
+The wine is unique.
+They age bottles and amphorae, special clay containers, in the Adriatic sea.
 They have perfected this art through different experiments; in 2013 and 2014, they dropped the amphorae in various locations in the peninsula and discovered that they had to find innovative ways of protecting the wine in the depths of the sea.
-Today, they place the bottle in a clay container, protect it with thick rubber and a strong cork, and then take it to the sea 25 meters down.
+Today, they place the bottle in a clay container, protect it with thick rubber and a strong cork, and then take it to the sea at 25 meters depth.

 This technique is called the Navis Mysterium (Sea Mystery).
 Every bottle has a mark that makes it unique and free from the risk of theft.
 They offer a thrilling experience where one can dive to retrieve their wine, which adds to the allure and even price of the product, costing anywhere between 67 to 280 EUR per bottle.

-The winery uses native grape varietals, including Navis Mysterium Undersea Amphora made with the Dingač grapes and the Navis Q Undersea bottle containing Plavac Mali and Dingač varieties.
+The winery uses native grape varietals to produce their wines.
+The Navis Mysterium Undersea Amphora is made with the Dingač grapes and the Navis Q Undersea bottle is made with Plavac Mali and Dingač varieties.

 Other companies have since replicated the winery’s style of underwater aging.
-In 2010, a shipwreck had 170-year-old champagne, which was auctioned at 15,000 EUR a bottle.
-Wineries such as Veuve Clicquot have been following a similar process of sinking their wines.
+In 2010, a shipwreck was found with 170-year-old Champagne, which was auctioned at 15,000 EUR a bottle.
+Wineries such as Veuve Clicquot have been following a similar process of under the sea aging.